termx88/cursorless-caster/README.md

 * "cursorless cheatsheet", might "freeze" Caster if too many settings are disabled.

 ### Other notes:
 * The Rule file is located in "src/cursorless_caster.py".
-* Using caster_user_content.rules.
-	to import "alphabet_support" and "punctuation_support" from user directory.
+* Importing "alphabet_support" and "punctuation_support".
+From user directory, by importing from "caster_user_content.rules.alphabet_rules" and "caster_user_content.rules.punctuation_rules".
 * Might be a bit outdated to latest official cursorless-talon.

 ## Main Cursorless project